Yemenite Jews: Yemeni civil war to present

 On October 11, 2015, Likud MK Ayoob Kara stated that members of the Yemenite Jewish community had contacted him to say that the Houthi-led Yemen government had given them an ultimatum to convert or leave the country.
 A spokesman for the party of former President Ali Abdullah Saleh denied the reports as incorrect.

 On March 21, 2016, a group of 19 Yemenite Jews were flown to Israel in a secret operation, leaving the population at about 50.
 On 7 June 2016, Jews who had been arrested in Yemen after having helped to smuggle out a Torah scroll were released.

-In May 2017 the Yemeni-based charity Mona Relief (Yemen Organization for Humanitarian Relief and Development) gave aid to 86 members of the Jewish community in Sana'a.
+In May 2017 the Yemeni-based charity Mona Relief (Yemen Organization for Humanitarian Relief and Development) gave aid to 86 members of the Jewish community in Sanaa.